Ashapura Mata: Kutch

-She is the kuladevi of Kutchi Jadeja Rajputs, Bhanushali, Gosar & Poladia community.
-The Patels of charotar in piplav also worships ashapuri mata as kuldevi.
+The temple was built in the 14th century by two Karad Vanias, Ajo and Anagor at Mata no Madh.
+She is the kuldevi of Kutchi Jadeja Rajputs, Bhanushali, Gosar, Savla & Poladia community.
+The Patels of charotar in piplav also worship Ashapuri Mata as Kuldevi.

 Central Gujarat

-Chauhan, Baria Rajputs like Purabia Chouhans also worship her as a kuladevi.
-The Deora Rajputs also worship her as their kuladevi.
-The Brahmin communities like Billore, Gaur Lata Thanki, Pandit and Dave Pushkarna, Sompura Salat also worship her as a kuladevi.
+Chauhan, Baria Rajputs like Purabia Chauhans also worship her as a kuldevi.
+The Deora chauhan Rajputs also worship her as their kuldevi.
+The Brahmin communities like Billore, Gaur Lata Thanki, Pandit and Dave Pushkarna, Sompura Salat also worship her as a kuldevi.
 The Vaishya community Vijayvargiya worships her.
-The Brahma Kshatri caste worships her as their kuladevi.
+The Brahma Kshatri caste worships her as their kuldevi.

 South Gujarat

-The Lohanas worship her as their kuladevi.
+The Lohanas worship her as their kuldevi.